busrabirol/busrabirol/README.md

 - 👋 Hi, I’m Busra
 - 👀 I’m interested in machine learning and data science
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I’m looking to collaborate on data manipulation, data visualization and model building in python
 - 📫 How to reach me: you can always reach me from busrabirol@gmail.com

 <!---